Register Login

 15. How can I optimize the individual wait events?

-The following provides explanations, rules of thumb, analysis steps and optimization options for the most important wait events.
+The following provides explanations, rules of thumb, analysis steps, and optimization options for the most important wait events.
 In addition, the three relevant wait event parameters are specified under "Parameter".
 Note that implementing these recommendations requires detailed knowledge of Oracle.
-In addition, note that many of the wait events below can also be optimized with SQL statement tuning (Note 766349).

 db file sequential read